AGnias47/secret-santa/README.md

 # Secret_Santa
-Python script to manage Secret Santa selections
+Python script to manage Secret Santa selections.
+Makes selections, and then alerts participants of who they are assigned to give a gift to via email.

 ## Inputs
 ### -e or --email